How does training shape the Riemannian geometry of neural network representations?: Beyond shallow learning

 \subsection{Deep ReLU networks}

 Because of the smoothness conditions required by the definition of the pullback metric and the requirement that $(\mathcal{M},g)$ be a differentiable manifold \citep{hauser2017principles,benfenati2023singular}, the approach pursued in the preceding sections does not apply directly to networks with ReLU activation functions, which are not differentiable.
 Deep ReLU networks are continuous piecewise-linear maps, with many distinct activation regions \citep{hanin2019complexity,hanin2019few}.
 Within each region, the corresponding linear feature map will induce a flat metric on the input space, but the magnification factor will vary from region to region.
 Therefore, though the overall framework of the preceding sections does not apply in the ReLU setting, we can still visualize this variation in the piecewise-constant magnification factor.
-In Figure \ref{fig:resnet_relu}, we replicate Figure \ref{fig:resnet} for a ResNet-34 with ReLU rather than GELU activations, and observe qualitatively similar expansion of the volume element.
-We provide additional visualizations of ReLU ResNets in Appendix \ref{app:resnet}.
-Therefore, the qualitative picture of Hypothesis \ref{hyp:area_expansion} can be extended beyond the globally smooth setting.
+In Appendix \ref{app:resnet}, we show that the behavior of ResNets with ReLU activation functions is qualitatively similar to those with GELUs.